christinetw/scheduler/README.md

 ## Getting Started
-1.Install all dependencies (using the npm install command).
+- Install all dependencies (using the npm install command).
-2.Get and install the server.
+- Get and install the server.
-3.Run both the server and the client.
+- Run both the server and the client.

 ## Dependencies
-axios
+- axios
-classnames
+- classnames
-normalize.css
+- normalize.css
-react
+- react
-react-dom
+- react-dom
-react-scripts
+- react-scripts